kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

 ## Duck DNS setup

 If you don't already have an account, create one at https://www.duckdns.org/.
-Create a subdomain for your bitwarden_rs instance (e.g., `my-bwrs.duckdns.org`), setting its IP to your bitwarden_rs host's private IP (e.g., `192.168.1.100`).
+Create a subdomain for your vaultwarden instance (e.g., `my-bwrs.duckdns.org`), setting its IP to your vaultwarden host's private IP (e.g., `192.168.1.100`).
 Make note of your account's token (a string in [UUID](https://en.wikipedia.org/wiki/UUID) format).
 Caddy will need this token to solve the DNS challenge.

 Create a file named `Caddyfile` with the following content:
 ```